River Arrow Nature Reserve

 River Arrow Nature Reserve is a local nature reserve located alongside the River Arrow in Alcester, Warwickshire, England.
-The reserve was set up by Stratford-on-Avon District Council and English Nature to benefit the Alcester community.
-The creation of the Reserve has allowed the habitat to be preserved and provides an area for local schools to study wildlife.
+Established by Stratford-on-Avon District Council and English Nature, the reserve aims to benefit the Alcester community by preserving its habitat and providing an educational resource for local schools to study wildlife.

-The Reserve is managed by Stratford-on-Avon District Council, Warwickshire Wildlife Trust (WWT) and the River Arrow Local Nature Reserve steering group.
-The majority of the work done to maintain the reserve is undertaken by local volunteers with guidance from the WWT.
+The Reserve is jointly managed by Stratford-on-Avon District Council, Warwickshire Wildlife Trust (WWT) and the River Arrow Local Nature Reserve steering group.
+Most of the work to maintain the reserve is carried out by local volunteers, guided by the WWT.